ibm-cloud-docs/sap/sap-monitoring-getting-started.md

 {{site.data.keyword.cloud}} Monitoring offers predefined SAP dashboards from {{site.data.keyword.cloud}} dashboard library free of charge.
 {: shortdesc}

-This setup does not support SAP systems in an High Availability setup.
+This setup does not support SAP systems in a High Availability setup.
 {: restriction}

 The metrics of monitored SAP systems are collected by an application that runs on the SLES VPC host.
 This means that you need an extra VPC host if your deployable architecture is RHEL-based.